ankushdhojkarki/Python-Mini-Projects/Simple Calculator/README.md

-# 🎯 Simple Arithmetic Calculator in Python
+# 🎯 Simple Calculator in Python

 This is a terminal-based Python script that performs basic arithmetic operations.
 The user can input two numbers and choose an operation to perform.
 The script supports addition, subtraction, multiplication, and division.